dianapatrong/todoproject/README.md

 $ while ! kubectl wait --for=condition=available --timeout=600s deployment/kiali -n istio-system; do sleep 1; done
 ```

-> NOTE: If there are errors trying to install the addons, try running the command again.
+> ❗ If there are errors trying to install the addons, try running the command again.
 There may be some timing
 > issues which will be resolved when the command is run again.

 Access the Kiali dashboard